 Ultimately, the total cost of your legal fees depends on the services provided, along with things like initial consultation meetings, the hourly rates of your lawyer, and what documents go into your estate planning.
-All of these factors will change your overall price, but it’s also important to think of the value of service you’re receiving, rather than just the total cost.
-Now, let’s take a look at the type of planning and work that goes into these documents.
+All of these factors will change your overall price, but it’s also important to think of the value of the service you’re receiving rather than just the total cost.
+Now, let’s look at the type of planning and work that goes into these documents.

 Estate planning is broken down into four different components:

 If you want to set up a trust, that is a different set of documents outside of basic estate planning options.
 If this is something you’re interested in, talk to a local lawyer, like the ones at Apple Payne Law.
-They can advise you on the differences in trusts and estate planning, and answer your questions accordingly.
-They handle all kinds of trusts, such as revocable, irrevocable and special needs, to name a few.
+They can advise you on the differences between trusts and estate planning and answer your questions accordingly.
+They handle all kinds of trusts, such as revocable, irrevocable, and special needs, to name a few.

-The reason it’s so difficult to place a finger on the exact price of estate planning is because every law firm and estate planning attorney offers different price points.
+The reason it’s so difficult to place a finger on the exact price of estate planning is that every law firm and estate planning attorney offers different price points.
 Every attorney has some experience in estate planning, but when it comes to giving legal advice, it’s important to consider their knowledge and experience before you get started.
-Ultimately, you want someone who can advise you and guide you, according to what documents suit your long term needs.
+Ultimately, you want someone who can advise you and guide you according to what documents suit your long-term needs.

 At Apple Payne Law, our estate planning starting costs vary between $750-$1,000 dollars per person.
 Depending on the complexity of the estate planning process, or assets that need to be distributed, that price could change.